HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/modify_dam/dam_metadata_properties.md

 This section shows how to edit the embedded metadata of a media asset in HCL Digital Asset Management \(DAM\).

 !!! notes

-    -   Embedded metadata is supported only for image or JPEG MIME type.
+    - Embedded metadata is supported only for image/jpeg MIME type.
     - Embedded metadata properties show only the available meta information for a selected media asset.

 ## View or edit the embedded metadata of a media asset